 Telemedicine: Conducting an Effective Physical Exam

-Telemedicine is a new and fast growing care delivery model.
-However, much of the hesitation in utilizing it in patient care stems from the misunderstanding that an effective exam cannot be performed.
+Telemedicine is a new and fast-growing care delivery model, being used to remotely care for patients and perform remote consults over video.
+Its use is growing significantly and will be part of future medical practice.
+Despite its growth, there has been some provider hesitation in utilizing it in patient care due to the misunderstanding that an effective exam cannot be performed.

-This one hour educational course will demonstrate some creative ways in which physical exams can be done over video visits, outlines which complaints can be treated, and how to think differently about our physical exam practice.
+This one hour educational course will demonstrate the physical exam over telehealth, give the learner some creative ways in which physical exams can be done over video visits, outline which complaints can be treated, and how to think differently about our physical exam practice.
+At the end of the course, the student will be able to understand how to do an effective physical exam over telehealth and go forward utilizing it in their clinical practice.

 - Head, Eyes, Ears, Nose, Throat Exam